Tejas-Thind/AI-Enhanced-Incident-Management-System/README.md

 - Watch messages appear on the left and suggestions update dynamically on the right.
 - The backend uses OpenAI to analyze the message for:
   - Action Items
-  - Timeline Events
   - Root Cause Signals
   - Metadata Hints
+  - Timeline Events
-  - Follow-up Tasks (after the incident is over)
+  - Follow-up Tasks (tasks to be done after the incident)

 Responses are categorized and rendered inline as each message appears.